-Robert has funded healthcare for 44 patients in 8 countries.
+Robert has funded healthcare for 86 patients in 10 countries.

-Un is a grandfather of twenty from Cambodia.
-He has three sons, four daughters, and enjoys listening to the monks pray on the radio.
-Two years ago, Un developed a cataract in his right eye, causing him blurry vision and irritation.
-He has difficulty seeing things clearly, recognizing faces, and going anywhere outside.
-When Un learned about our medical partner, Children's Surgical Centre, he traveled for two years seeking treatment.
-On September 10th, doctors will perform a small incision cataract surgery and an intraocular lens implant in his right eye.
+Sareth is a 52-year-old rice farmer who needs cataract surgery so he can see clearly again.
+His wife is a garment worker and they have two sons, two daughters, and one grandchild.
+In his free time, Sareth likes to watch boxing on TV.
+Two years ago, Sareth developed a cataract in his left eye, causing him blurry vision and photophobia.
+Consequently, he has difficulty seeing things clearly, including colors and faces, and is worried about falling when walking, so he cannot go places independently.
+When Sareth learned about our medical partner, Children's Surgical Centre (CSC), he traveled for three and a half hours seeking treatment.
+On June 7th, doctors will perform cataract surgery and an intraocular lens implant in his left eye.
 After recovery, he will be able to see clearly.
-Now, he needs help to fund this $211 procedure.
-"I hope that my father will be able to see clearly and can return to his work." said Un's daughter.
+CSC is requesting $253 to fund this procedure.
+Sareth says, "I want to be able to see better again and do all the things I need to."